WHAT I CAN DO FOR YOU

 About me

 I am a product manager transitioning from traditional internet products into AI product management.
-I am building hands-on experience through real projects around RAG, Agent workflows, Prompt design, AI product evaluation, and Vibe Coding.
-Rather than simply calling a model, I care about designing AI product loops that are testable, controllable, and iterative: starting from real scenarios, designing the right AI workflow, building runnable prototypes, and improving through feedback.
+I am building practical AI product capabilities through real projects, including AI scenario judgment, Agent workflow design, and model evaluation and optimization.
+Rather than simply calling a model, I care more about how to land an AI product that is verifiable, controllable, and iterative, then keep improving it through testing and feedback.

 00